Whoopi Goldberg

 Since then, I have a basic understanding of Greek, Italian, Chinese, Yiddish, and some Indian dialects.
 We knew hundreds of games and had plenty to do.

 Her family nicknamed her Whoopi, which translates to "whoopee cushion," a popular novelty store item.
 Incidentally, it also sounds like the name of traditional American cookies.
-She came up with the pseudonym Goldberg herself when she began performing in Helen Rubenstein's experimental theater.
+She chose the surname Goldberg when she started performing in Helen Rubenstein's experimental theater.

 Whoopi Goldberg and her mom